-Most of us know that chocolate isn’t good for our pets.
+Most of us know that chocolate isn’t good for our pets, and at Christmas, sweet treats are more likely to be in the house, tempting wandering noses to have a nibble.
 But what happens when dogs eat chocolate?
 How much is actually considered poisonous?
 And will chocolate kill our beloved pets?
 We spoke to our resident vet to answer these questions.

 Why can’t dogs eat chocolate?

 Chocolate is one of the human foods dogs can’t eat.
 The toxic ingredient in chocolate is a bitter-tasting stimulant called theobromine, which is naturally found in the cacao bean from which chocolate is derived.
 Dogs process theobromine much slower than us humans do and are therefore at higher risk of chocolate poisoning.
 Try to prevent your dog from getting hold of chocolate wherever possible, especially around Easter, Bonfire Night, and Christmas.

 - Racing heart rate

 My dog has eaten chocolate – what do I do?

 If your dog has eaten chocolate, or if you suspect they’ve eaten chocolate, it’s vital to give your vet a call.
 They’ll likely ask you questions such as how much chocolate your dog has eaten, when your dog ate the chocolate, and what type of chocolate it was (e.g. dark chocolate is more toxic than white chocolate).
 Wrappers and packaging can be very useful here!
 This will help them work out whether or not your dog has eaten a toxic dose of chocolate and what treatment they’re likely to need.
 It will also help if you can provide an estimate of your dog’s weight.